Customer Insights to Transform Sales Conversations

 • Written reports from customer

 We recommend dividing your report by insight (i.e., report the data for pain points, qualifying characteristics, market insights, and persona insights in separate sections).
-For each insight, make sure you include data visualizations to help your reader understand your insights better.
+Make sure you include data visualizations for each insight to help your reader understand your insights better.

 monitoring-dashboard-progress